Legacy-Edition-Minigames/Website/_posts/2022-10-17-polymc-compromised.markdown

   UPDATE: The maintainers & contributors from PolyMC that were kicked out have created their own replacement for PolyMC, Prism Launcher.

-  If you're looking for what to do now, check out Prism Launcher's latest release [on GitHub!](https://github.com/PrismLauncher/PrismLauncher/releases)
+  If you're looking for what to do now, check out Prism Launcher's latest release on [their website!](https://prismlauncher.org/download/)
 markdown: true
 ---